scharlton2/solver_dev_manual/source/04/02_01_gridgendef_basic.rst

 **Menu bar:** [Grid] (G) -> [Select Algorithm to Create Grid] (S)

-Check that the "Sample Grid Creator" is added in the list.
+Check that the \\"Sample Grid Creator\\" is added in the list.
 When you finish checking, close the dialog by clicking on [Cancel].

 .. _iric_start_dialog_for_gridgendef: